 Art thou weary, art thou languid

-Art thou weary, art thou languid.
-John Mason Neale* (1818-1866), based on a Greek text by St Stephen the Sabaite (725-794).
 This translation of a Greek text, ‘Kopon te kai kamaton’, was first printed in Neale’s Hymns of the Eastern Church (1862), where it is assigned to the ‘Second Epoch’ of Greek hymnody (726-820) and described as ‘Idiomela in the week of the First Oblique Tone’.
-It had seven verses.
-It was printed with minimal alteration in the Appendix (1868) to the First Edition of A&M, remaining in successive editions until A&MR, after which it was dropped.
+Neale wrote: ‘These Stanzas, which strike me as very sweet, are not in all the editions of the Octoechos’ (Third Edition, 1866, p.
+156):

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.